gregabbott/chute/README.md

 # Chute
-Written as a vanilla JavaScript function, Chute works like a pipeline operator to chain and send data through a mix of functions and methods using a dot-notation style.
+Use dot-notation as pipeline operator in vanilla Javascript.
+This function chains and sends data through any mix of normal functions and methods.

 - [Overview](#overview)
 - [Demo](#demo)